supamii/QttpServer/README.md

 # QttpServer

+### Features

+* Libuv integrated into Qt
+* URL routing
+* Pre & Post processing hooks and chaining ("middleware" for NodeJS)
+* Submodules ready to support MongoDb, Redis, and XMPP (TODO)

 <b>QttpServer</b> is a fork from [node.native](https://github.com/d5/node.native) with some additional contributions from [tojocky](https://github.com/tojocky/node.native).
 Intended as an alternative to [QHttpServer](https://github.com/nikhilm/qhttpserver), this is ideal for those who want the benefits of libuv with basic Qt libraries.

 ## Example 1: